The Natural Resources Defense Council recently produced a map addressing environmental justice in Chicago.*

 Metra Rail Access

 Like the L system, Metra’s network is also based on the old hub-and-spoke system, despite there being a handful of freight lines that cut through the city outside of the Loop.
-The Metra complements CTA service to a degree and serves a lot of municipal area, though it could be more.
+The Metra complements CTA service to a degree and serves a lot of municipal areas, though it could be more.
 Metra access is on the positive side, relatively speaking, particularly for the Metra Electric line, which has many stops on the south and southeast sides.

 However, Metra is mainly controlled by suburban-appointed board members, who tend to give priority to serving suburban residents despite the thousands of Chicago residents who ride the Metra every day.
 This hinders the potential for improved city access, such as additional stops, because Chicago is not a priority for the board members.
 Metra also has no single owner of its rail lines, which can lead to different experiences for riders depending on the company (e.g. Union Pacific, BNSF) that owns the particular line.
 Despite being part of the RTA along with the CTA, there is no single integrated fare system between Metra trains and CTA trains and buses, creating a cost-ineffective experience for residents who have to pay both the higher-cost Metra fare and the regular CTA fare if they use both systems on a single trip.
 In addition, because of the suburban priority, Metra provides infrequent service with long headways during non-rush hours even though city residents could greatly benefit from frequent, non-rush service.